kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/westlawnext/README.md

 ## Some of OCLC's notes for this stanza

-WestLawNext requires the following configuration in config.txt :
+WestLawNext requires the following database stanza in config.txt :

 Replace "YOURSPONSORSHIP" with the code provided specifically for your institution by Westlaw.